 Also, stay away from themes that use sliders.
 Sliders will slow down your site and it only contributes to banner blindness.
 Essentially, sliders won’t help you improve your sales.

 Theme Must Be Updated

 Check when the theme you want to use was last updated and how often it is being updated.
 To find when the theme was last updated, go to it’s website and look for the changelog which should mention dates when the theme has been updated.
-This shoy as well as information on the changes that were made.
 Take some time to read through the changelog.
 Check if the theme developer is actively fixing known issues and other security problems.
 If they have a forum/support page, it is also a good idea to check if the issues raised in the forum/support page are being addressed.